Gardner Municipal Airport (Massachusetts)

 Gardner Municipal Airport (IATA: GDM, ICAO: KGDM, FAA LID: GDM) is a public airport located 2 nmi southwest of the central business district of Gardner, a city in Worcester County, Massachusetts, United States.
 This airport is owned by the City of Gardner, and is located in the town of Templeton.

 Facilities and aircraft

-Gardner Municipal Airport covers an area of 80 acre which contains one asphalt runway (18/36) measuring 2,999 x 75 ft (914 x 23 m).
-For 12-month period ending August 1, 2006, the airport had 5,315 aircraft operations, an average of 14 per day: 98% general aviation, 2% military and <1% air taxi.
-There are 29 aircraft based at this airport: 27 single-engine, 1 multi-engine and 1 ultralight.
+Gardner Municipal Airport covers an area of 80 acre which contains one asphalt runway (18/36) measuring 3,000 x 75 ft (914 x 23 m).
+For the 12-month period ending April 13, 2023, the airport had 4,420 aircraft operations, an average of 85 per week: 98% general aviation, 2% military and <1% air taxi.
+There was at that time 9 aircraft based at this airport: all single-engine.